ARM9/bass/doc/basics.md

 define x = 1 + a
 print {x}, "\n"        //also prints "3\n"
 ```
 Why?
-Because `print <evaluation n, ...>` takes each argument as evaluating parameter.
+Because `print` takes each argument as evaluating parameter.
 More about them on 'Macros and Functions'.